By helping to launch the Egyptian Empire, history’s first recorded battle changed the ancient world.

 While it is hard to identify the first ever battle in human history, it is even harder to know what the final battle will look like, but a number of sources have tried to make a prediction.
 The Book of Revelation, at the end of the New Testament, describes a conflict to end all conflicts, a battle between the forces of good and evil which takes place at a site called Armageddon.

-The word ‘Armageddon’ is a Greek transliteration of ‘Har Megiddo’, or ‘Mount Megiddo’ – the location of the battle between Thutmose III and the Canaanites.
+The word ‘Armageddon’ is a Greek transliteration of the Hebrew ‘Har Megiddo’, or ‘Mount Megiddo’ – the location of the battle between Thutmose III and the Canaanites.
 This connection is no coincidence, and the writer of Revelation probably used the Battle of Megiddo as a source of inspiration.
 The victory of the forces of good against a coalition of evil could even be analogous to the Egyptian army and the Canaanite states.

 Megiddo has attracted a number of battles throughout the course of history.
 The most recent of these was in 1918, towards the end of World War One, when a combined force of British, French and other allied forces engaged a coalition of Ottomans and Germans.